-- 194.4 Horizon Service Desk (operated by Fujtisu and now ATOS) would likely investigate an suspected IT problems - 194.5 Anything related to a specific product or client would likely go to the team at Post Office responsible for that client or product. - 194.6 Major issues that are potential breaches of contract will usually be investigated through the Postmaster's contract manager - see the Witness Statement of John Breedon for more details on this. - 194.7 Sometimes Postmasters (or their MPs) will write direct to the CEO and the CEO's office may coordinate an investigation and response. - 194.8 Threatened legal proceedings will get dealt with by Post Office's in-house legal team or external solicitors. - 195.
-Most of these investigation routes (save for suspected dishonesty and threatened legal proceedings) are conducted in cooperation with a Postmaster.
-They are not adversarial processes - 196.
+- 191. Most of these investigation routes (save for suspected dishonesty and threatened legal proceedings) are conducted in cooperation with a Postmaster.
+They are not adversarial processes - 192.
 It is very much in Post Office's interests to understand the source of discrepancies so that everyone working in the network and its clients and customers have confidence in the robustness of the network.
-Understanding how discrepancies might arise also helps to drive improvements in training and processes to minimise risk from human errors. - 197.
+Understanding how discrepancies might arise also helps to drive improvements in training and processes to minimise risk from human errors. - 193.
 Sometimes, Post Office will audit a branch.
 The audit is a detailed check of cash, cheques and stock on site by staff directly employed by Post Office.
-This is one of the few occasions when Post Office will have first-hand knowledge of the branch's cash and stock holdings. - 198.
+This is one of the few occasions when Post Office will have first-hand knowledge of the branch's cash and stock holdings. - 194.
 The Subpostmaster is not usually given advance notice that the auditors will be attending.
-One of the reasons for an audit is to reveal any dishonest practices and this would be ineffective if a dishonest Postmaster was given sufficient prior warning to cover up their actions (eg. temporarily transfer cash from the retail tills to the branch tills to cover up branch losses). - 199.
+One of the reasons for an audit is to reveal any dishonest practices and this would be ineffective if a dishonest Postmaster was given sufficient prior warning to cover up their actions (eg. temporarily transfer cash from the retail tills to the branch tills to cover up branch losses). - 195.
 The branch must be closed for the audit because the auditors need to work from a static set of accounts that are not changing due to further customer transactions.
 An audit is therefore disruptive to a Postmaster's business, but it is a necessary disruption.
 A Subpostmaster is asked sign the auditor's findings.
-The auditor will discuss any findings at that point in time so the Subpostmaster is completely clear on the audit output.

-- 200. When I was involved with the audit team between 2009 2012, it was carrying out around 5000 audits a year.
+The auditor will discuss any findings at that point in time so the Subpostmaster is completely clear on the audit output. - 196.
+When I was involved with the audit team between 2009 2012, it was carrying out around 5000 audits a year.
 These were broken down into random audits, risk based audits, special audits, branch transfer and compliance audits.
-Around 100 random audits are carried out each year. - 201.
+Around 100 random audits are carried out each year. - 197.
 The "risk based audits" were for branches which had been identified using a risk model.
-The risk based audit system generates a list of between 50 and 100 branches [per month] that are potentially at risk of carrying a loss/funds at risk. - 202.
+The risk based audit system generates a list of between 50 and 100 branches [per month] that are potentially at risk of carrying a loss/funds at risk. - 198.
 There are also "special audits" which were carried out when something does not appear quite right.
-This is not through the risk profiling system and could come from a myriad of sources: it may be from a conversation somebody has had with a Postmaster, some intelligence Post Office has received from a client, a tip off from a member of the public, customer or an assistant, through the NFSP or a Police report of unusual activity at a branch [Any other examples?]. - 203.
-A similar process to an audit is also carried out when opening a new branch, so to verify the opening levels of cash and stock, and when closing a branch, so to verify the final accounting position.
-A transfer of branch from one Postmaster to another could result in a close and open audit if there was a delay between these two things happening.
+This is not through the risk profiling system and could come from a myriad of sources: it may be from a conversation somebody has has with a Postmaster, some intelligence Post Office has received from a client, a tip off from a member of the public, customer or an assistant, through the NFSP or a Police report of unusual activity at a branch [Any other examples?].